sidmcfarland/idle-snitch/README.md

 - The application now displays an API activity icon in the main window whenever a request is being made to the Teamwork API.
 This icon is only visible during the time between the request and the response, providing a visual indicator of background activity.

+## Audio Alert Improvements
+- The app now plays the Windows "Message Nudge" system sound (if available) when you are within business hours but not on the clock.
+If the sound file is not found, it falls back to the Exclamation system sound.
+- A message box appears for debugging whenever the nudge alert is triggered, so you can verify alert timing even if the sound is not audible.
+- The alert is triggered only once per polling interval if you are not on the clock.

+## Teamwork API Integration Update
+- The Teamwork timer check now uses the correct endpoint: `/me/timers.json?runningTimersOnly=true`.
+- The app checks the `timers` array in the response to determine if any timers are running.
+- Improved error reporting for API failures.

 ---